 - 3-4 rosemary sprigs, leaves finely chopped

 - 4 pork chops

-- Heat oven 200C/180C fan/gas 6.
+- Heat the oven to 200C/180C fan/gas 6.
 Wash the potatoes, but don’t peel them.
-Cut into thickish slices then cook in boiling water for 6-8 minutes until almost tender; drain.
+Cut into thickish slices then cook in boiling water for 6-8 mins until almost tender.
+Drain.
 Slice the tomatoes to the same thickness.
-Chop the garlic, then strip the rosemary from the stalks and chop the leaves fairly finely.

 - Drizzle a little olive oil in the base of a shallow ovenproof dish wide enough to take the chops in one layer.
-Arrange rows of potatoes and tomatoes across the dish, seasoning with salt and pepper as you go and sprinkling with half the rosemary and all the garlic.
+Arrange rows of potatoes and tomatoes across the dish, seasoning as you go and sprinkling with half the rosemary and all the garlic.

-- Drizzle a couple more tablespoons of olive oil over the vegetables and bake for 15 minutes, then sit the pork on top, season and sprinkle with the remaining rosemary.
-Return to the oven for 35-45 minutes, until the pork and potatoes are tender.
+- Drizzle a couple more tbsps of olive oil over the vegetables and bake for 15 mins, then sit the pork on top, season and sprinkle with the remaining rosemary.
+Return to the oven for 35-45 mins, until the pork and potatoes are tender.

 Grilled pork chops recipe